mebjas/mebjas.github.io/_posts/2020-02-22-exploring-android-11-developer-preview-part-1.md

 If you are interested in getting hands dirty please check the section on - [How to flash](#how-to-flash-android-11-into-your-pixel-device).

 ## User Privacy
-I am going to write about this one, since it's the one I like the most: Android has been adding more and more privacy features over time and with Android 11 they have brought some major deals for the consumers and some slightly radical changes for the developers.
+I am going to write about this one since it's the one I like the most: Android has been adding more and more privacy features over time and with Android 11 they have brought some major deals for the consumers and some slightly radical changes for the developers.

 ### One-time permission
 ![One-time permission](../images/post13_image2.png){:width="300px"}